tezos/tezos-mirror/docs/api/openapi.rst

 - `mumbai-openapi.json (version 16.1) <https://gitlab.com/tezos/tezos/-/blob/master/docs/api/mumbai-openapi.json>`_

-The OpenAPI specification for RPCs which are related to the mempool and specific to the Lima protocol can be found at:
+The OpenAPI specification for RPCs which are related to the mempool and specific to the Mumbai protocol can be found at:

 - `mumbai-mempool-openapi.json (version 16.1) <https://gitlab.com/tezos/tezos/-/blob/master/docs/api/mumbai-mempool-openapi.json>`_